crate/crate/docs/general/ddl/data-types.rst

 Arrays
 ------

 .. _type-array:

 ``ARRAY``
 '''''''''

-An array is a :ref:`container data type <data-types-container>` and is structured as a collection of other data types.
-Arrays can contain the
+An array is structured as a collection of other data types.

-following:
+Arrays can contain the following:

 * :ref:`Primitive types <data-types-primitive>`
 * :ref:`Objects <type-object>`